-When you think about tilt-shift, we often think about complicated lenses that we need to learn how to use properly, followed by an equally complicated editing session in post.
+When you think about the tilt-shift effect, we often think about complicated lenses that we need to learn how to use properly, followed by an equally complicated editing session in post.
 Well, today I’m here to help you save your money and space in your camera bag.
 How?
-Well in today’s video we’re going to show you how you can create a convincing tilt-shift effect in Lightroom quickly and easily!
+Well in today’s tutorial and video we’re going to show you how to tilt shift in Lightroom quickly and easily!

 Today, we’re going to show you a little more from our Mastering Lightroom Workshop using the power of Graduated Filters and the Visual Flow Presets to simulate the effect of a Tilt-Shift Lens in your images.

 Step 1.
 Press “M” to get to Graduated Filters

 Pick a color graded (already edited image) from your library and open the Graduated Filters in Lightroom by pressing “M” while in the Develop Module.
 This is the first step in how to do tilt-shift in Lightroom.
 If you have the Visual Flow Presets you can jump right to the Bokeh preset (61a) to make things quick and easy, but if not, it’s still an easy solution!
 You’re just going to dial your sharpness down to -100 and then add 5 clarity.

 Hold shift and then click & drag this “preset” across your image and you’ll notice a blur where it’s being applied.

 Step 2.
 Apply the Bokeh Graduated Filter In Stages